Showing posts with label Entrepreneurship. Show all posts

 Can you tell me about the coatings market?

 “The total attainable coatings market (TAM) is approximately $186B.
 Although wood stain caps at $7B, paint, furniture paint, and topcoats bring in as much as $179B.
 These U.S. markets are serviced by roughly eight-thousand Home Improvement stores and have over 294M US consumers in foot traffic per week.
 That’s why I want retailers with the highest foot traffic.
 I know an early entrant isn’t going to make a huge dent immediately, but that is where the action is happening, in the retail aisle.
 I believe the whole product offering, ‘my coatings quadrant,’ could realistically get the service obtainable market (SOM) to $150M within ten years.
-Sounds crazy that I’m only at $1.26M in sales and I’m talking about a big number like $150M, right!?
+Sounds crazy that I’m only at $1.35M in sales and I’m talking about a big number like $150M, right!?
 Haha!
-Howard Stevenson’s advice makes so much sense now.
+Howard Stevenson’s quote makes so much sense now.
 He said, ‘entrepreneurship is the pursuit of opportunity without regard to resources currently controlled,’ so let the good times roll.”

 Do you have an economic model?

 “The forward looking model with retailers is [(price) x (number of skus) x (number of stores) x (number of shelves) x (inventory turns) ^ Brand] = Revenue.
 These coatings work like a funnel.
-You do your end tables, and then the kitchen table has to match.
+You do your end tables and then the kitchen table has to match.
 Of course, the entertainment center can’t stick out, so it becomes a project as well, and then your headboard.
 Next, the walls need to accent the furniture.
 The exterior of the home will need to be refreshed and, finally, the deck has to be done.
 In a short amount of time, the whole process starts again because trends change.
 Increasing customer lifetime value would hinge on trends, product education, and seamlessly moving clients onto their next project.
 I have a healthy profit margin, but the key lever for growth is expanding into five hundred big box retail stores every quarter.”

 Who is your target customer?